mrdaniellewis/node-console-prompt/README.md

 ### Windows

-In Windows backspacing in a hidden field won't update on screen correctly unless you are using a terminal supporting
+In Windows, backspacing in a hidden field won't update on screen correctly unless you are using a terminal supporting
 [ANSI escape sequences](http://en.wikipedia.org/wiki/ANSI_escape_code).